signalfx/signalflow-library/library/signalfx/detectors/against_periods/README.md

-The `against_periods` module contains two functions.
+The `against_periods` module contains two main functions.
 Both detect when the recent values of a signal different from its historical values.
 One uses mean plus standard deviation to construct a threshold from historical values, and the other uses mean plus percentage change.
 This SignalFx UI refers to this module as Historical Anomaly.